idesignpbp/public-api-documentation/README.md

 ## Note from Harper

 1. When you merge a branch, github by default sets it to the original slate repo.
-You ahve to change this to the master branch of our fork of the repo.
+You have to change this to the master branch of our fork of the repo.

 2. Use ./deploy.sh to launch this on our github pages site